-Using Durable Objects · Cloudflare Workers docs
+Using Durable Objects

 env.MY_SECRET.

-Workers communicate with a Durable Object via the fetch API.
+Workers communicate with a Durable Object via the Fetch API.
 Like a Worker, a Durable Object listens for incoming Fetch events by registering an event handler.
-The only difference is that for Durable Objects the fetch handler is defined as a method on the class.
+The difference is that for Durable Objects the fetch handler is defined as a method on the class.

-export class DurableObjectExample {
+export class DurableObjectExample { constructor(state, env) { }

-return new Response('Hello World');
+async fetch(request) { return new Response('Hello World'); }

 }